-SF 424, Budget Information-Non-Construction Programs (ED 524), and all necessary assurances and certifications.
-You must attach any narrative sections of your application as files in a .DOC (document), .RTF (rich text), or .PDF (Portable Document) format.
-If you upload a file type other than the three file types specified in this paragraph or submit a password protected file, we will not review that material.
+- You must submit all documents electronically, including all information you typically provide on the following forms: The Application for Federal Assistance (SF 424), the Department of Education Supplemental Information for SF 424, Budget Information-Non-Construction Programs (ED 524), and all necessary assurances and certifications. - You must attach any narrative sections of your application as files in a .PDF (Portable Document) format only.
+If you upload a file type other than a

+.PDF file or submit a passwordprotected file, we will not review that material.